Data Source

 -

-Type {at the appropriate position in the API URL, and select the lookup column-based macro from the dropdown list.
+{at the appropriate position in the API URL, and select the lookup column-based macro from the dropdown list.
 Lookup-based macros are automatically populated into the macro list when a lookup is selected in the Add Lookups to Supported Macros pulldown menu.

 Path to Data